 “those who volunteer have lower mortality rates, greater functional ability, and lower rates of depression later in life, than those who do not volunteer”.

-It has also been suggested that volunteering can affect happiness levels; 94% of people who volunteer report that it improves their mood.
+It has also been suggested that corporate volunteering can affect happiness levels; 94% of people who volunteer report that it improves their mood.
 Studies have also shown that working with others (including working with animals) can help to counteract the effects of stress, anger and anxiety.

 As well as improving a person’s mental and physical health, volunteering comes with a whole host of other benefits.
 But, as with anything, it is up to the volunteer to make the most of their experience.